Last updated: November 29, 2022

 Two office workers shaking hands

-If you want to transfer the ownership of an LLC to a new member, you'll need to execute a Membership Transfer Agreement.
+You can transfer the ownership of an LLC to a new member with the IRS by executing a Membership Transfer Agreement.

-Form 8832 is also used to elect the new business entity classification for your LLC.
+Form 8832 also elects your LLC's new business entity classification.
 The new member will need to file this form as well.

 There are four possible business entity classifications for Limited Liability Companies:

-You must make a decision about the business entity classification for your LLC.
+You must decide on the business entity classification for your LLC.
 The new member will need to agree to the classification that you choose.

-If you want to change the management or financial setup of your LLC, you must amend your LLC's Operating Agreement.
+If you want to change your LLC's management or financial setup, we recommend amending your LLC's Operating Agreement.

-This document will outline the changes that are being made and must be approved by the LLC's members.
+This document will outline the changes being made and must be approved by the LLC's members.

 An office lawyer checking the state's LLC Act

-Before you make any changes to your LLC, you should check your state's LLC Act.
+Before making any LLC changes, you should check your state's LLC Act.
 This will give you an idea of what changes are allowed and what changes require the approval of the LLC's members.

-Your state's LLC Act may also specify how much notice must be given before a change in the LLC can take place.
+Your state's LLC Act may also specify how much notice must be given before a change in the LLC can occur.

-Be sure to have an attorney review your Operating Agreement and make the appropriate amendments.
-This will help to ensure that the changes are in compliance with your state's LLC Act.
+We advise having an attorney review your Operating Agreement and make the appropriate amendments.
+This will help ensure the changes comply with your state's LLC Act.

-Submit the Amendment to the Secretary of State's Office
+3. Submit The Amendment To The Secretary Of State's Office

 After the LLC operating agreement amendments have been made, they must be submitted to the Secretary of State.
-This will ensure that your LLC is in compliance with state law.
+This will ensure that your LLC complies with state law.

-The Secretary of State will also keep a record of all the amendments that have been made to your LLC's Operating Agreement.
+The Secretary of State will also record all amendments to your LLC's Operating Agreement.

 FAQs